> Jewish > The Hurva Synagogue

 Visiting the Hurva Synagogue

-A tour of the Hurvah Synagogue can be combined in a Day Tour of Jerusalem.
+A tour of the Hurvah Synagogue can be combined with a Day Tour of Jerusalem.

 Contact us to inquire more about a private tour to the Hurvah Synagogue: